NullTale/LutLight2D/Readme.md

 <sup>[Fantasy 24](https://lospec.com/palette-list/fantasy-24) palette from [Gabriel C](https://twitter.com/_universs) </sup> <br>
 <img src="https://user-images.githubusercontent.com/1497430/229498868-01bfcdb4-0ca4-40c8-a186-2b3af9366f1b.png" width="600"><br>

-The shader does this using a set of [Lut](https://lettier.github.io/3d-game-shaders-for-beginners/lookup-table.html) tables generated from gradient ramps.
+The shader does this using a set of [Lut](https://lettier.github.io/3d-game-shaders-for-beginners/lookup-table.html) tables generated from color ramps.

 ![LutTables](https://user-images.githubusercontent.com/1497430/229542912-c903c884-b08d-4772-bbee-3d2bd5a323aa.png)<br>
 <sup>The color for replacement is taken from the tables depending on the brightness from the lighting texture.</sup>